 Samburu National Reserve Kenya is located on the banks of the Ewaso Ng'iro River and covers an area of about 165 square kilometers.
 The park is known for its unique wildlife, which includes several species that are not commonly found in other parts of Kenya, such as the reticulated giraffe, Somali ostrich, Grevy's zebra, and Beisa oryx.

-One of the best things to do in Kenya when visiting Samburu National Park in Northern Kenya, is visiting the colorful Samburu tribe.
+One of the best things to do in Kenya when visiting Samburu National Park and the Buffalo Springs Nature Reserve in Northern Kenya, is visiting the colorful Samburu tribe.

 You can visit a village where the Samburu people show you around, and sing and dance.
-In these villages you can also buy colorful souvenirs.
+In these villages, you can also buy colorful souvenirs; a way to give back to this colorful community.

 Where to stay in Kenya's Samburu National Reserve?